 root@HowLinux:~# df --type=ext4

-Great, now we know how to display filesystem usage by filesystem type.
+Great, now we know how to display filesystem usage by a filesystem type.
 Now let’s also display the total disk usage in a human-readable format.

 Excluding Specified Filesystems From The Output

 We learned how to view output for specific filesystems.
 Now let’s see how we can output everything while excluding a specific filesystem.
-For this, we’ll make use of the -x option.

 root@HowLinux:~# df -x ext4